ypid/seafile-wiki/Deploy-seafile-server-behind-nat.md

 To achieve this, you need:

 - A router which supports port forwarding
-- Use a dnynamic DNS Serivce
+- Use a dynamic DNS Service
 - Modify your seafile server configuration

 ### Table of Contents